 You need no introduction from me, given the long history of Madame Tussauds all over the world.
 Cavort with personalities of the past and current celebrities in a wax-filled selfie heaven.

-- A mix of national and international icons (so tourists and locals both get value)
+- Mix of national and international icons

-- Surrounded by a huge entertainment park (the Prater)
+- Surrounded by an entertainment park

 - See also:

-From Beethoven to Beyoncé
+Beethoven to Beyoncé

 (Press photo © Madame Tussauds Wien)